martinthomson/train-protocol/draft-thomson-train-protocol.md

 If multiple servers are accessed through the same front facing server, Encrypted Client Hello (ECH) may be used to prevent outside parties to identify which specific server a client is using.
-However, if only a few of these servers use TRAIN, the observation of TRAIN packets will help identify which specific server a client is using.
+However, if only a few of these servers use TRAIN, any TRAIN packets will help identify which specific server a client is using.

 This issue will be mitigated if TRAIN becomes widely implemented, and